Creating HDR Textured Area Lights in Blender

 So that's the end of the tutorial showing different ways to set up area style lights in Blender using HDR textures.

-This entry was posted in Blender.
+This entry was posted in Lighting Demos, Tutorials and Tips and tagged 3D Software: Blender.